 Project Proposal/Description: If this is your first semester in a lab, OR the first time you are applying for Bio 200/500, OR you are beginning a new project in your current lab, a project proposal is due before the end of the application deadline.

 The proposal should be written by you, but with input and assistance from your faculty mentor.
-Please include your name, mentor name, laboratory name, and date on top.
-The project description should include at least one paragraph on each of the following:
+Please include your name, semester, course number, mentor name and laboratory on the upper left of your proposal.
+The project proposal should be single spaced and include at least one paragraph on each of the following:

-- Project Background (e.g., what are the broad biological questions that are being addressed and the and the specific hypotheses to be tested)
+- Project Background: What are the broad biological questions that are being addressed and the specific hypotheses to be tested?

-- Project Description (e.g., what are the general methods to be used, experimental design, laboratory tools/techniques, etc.);
+- Project Description: What is your role in the lab?
+What are your responsibilities?
+For example: What are the general methods to be used, experimental design, laboratory tools/techniques, etc.

-- Project Goals (e.g., anticipated outcomes of your project).
+- Project Goals: What are the anticipated outcomes of your project?